 I work at the Centre for Effective Altruism as the Community Liaison, which includes being a point person for the EA community.
 I’m a person you can come to with concerns about problems you’ve noticed or experienced in the EA community.

-The best way to contact me is email@example.com.
-You can also contact me anonymously.
+As of January 2019, Sky Mayhew has also joined the Community Health team.
+The best way to contact us is firstname.lastname@example.org or email@example.com.
+You can also contact Julia anonymously.

 Why have a point person?